ParaMilitary 2 G-10 Plain Edge

 Spyderco Dog Tag Plain Edge Folder

 We’re ending on an odd note with a unique design that you’re not likely to have seen elsewhere.
 Spyderco Dog Tag Plain Edge Folder comes complete with a non-reflective titanium carbo-nitride coating, single-beveled 1.23” blade, and handle made from machine-grade carbon for maximum durability.
 It includes their patented G10 hilt laminate for an excellent grip despite the rectangular shape, and perfect control over the blade.
+For more unique knives check out our pen knives review.

 - Weight0.3 ounces